Jay0494/Supply_chain_project/README.md

    - Introduce automated inspection systems or adopt Six Sigma practices to decrease defect rates across the board.
    - Collaborate with suppliers to ensure that quality standards are transparent and achievable.

-These measures aim to align supplier performance with business goals, enhance product quality, and address key operational inefficiencies.